A Survey Analyzing Generalization in Deep Reinforcement Learning: Regularization

 \subsection{Direct Function Regularization}

 While some of the work we have discussed so far focuses on regularizing the data (i.e. state observations) as in Section \ref{data-aug}, some focuses on directly regularizing the function learned with the intention of simulating techniques from deep neural network regularization like batch normalization and dropout \citep{maxim19}.
 While some studies have attempted to simulate these known techniques in reinforcement learning, some focus on directly applying them to overcome overfitting.
-In this line of research, \cite{liu21} proposes to use known techniques from deep neural network regularization to apply in continous control deep reinforcement learning training.
+In this line of research, \cite{liu21} proposes to use known techniques from deep neural network regularization to apply in continuous control deep reinforcement learning training.
 In particular, these techniques are batch normalization (BN) \citep{iof15}, weight clipping, dropout, entropy and $L_2/L_1$ weight regularization.
+All these methods fall under the algorithmic generalization category $\mathcal{G}_\mathbb{A}$ as described in Section\ref{def}.

-\cite{lee20} proposes to utilize a random network to randomize the input observations to increase generalization skills of deep reinforcement learning policies, and tests the proposal in the 2D CoinRun game proposed by \cite{cobbe19icml} and 3D DeepMind Lab.
-In particular, the authors essentially introduce a random convolutional layer to perturb the state observations.
-Hence, this study is also a clear example of a state transformation generalization method $\mathcal{G}_S$ described in Definition \ref{def:stateperturbing}.
-While this is another example of random state perturbation methods we will further explain in Section \ref{adv} the worst-case perturbation methods to target generalization in reinforcement learning policies.
+\cite{lee20} proposes to utilize a random network to essentially achieve a version of randomization in the input observations to increase generalization skills of deep reinforcement learning policies, and tests the proposal in the 2D CoinRun game proposed by \cite{cobbe19icml} and 3D DeepMind Lab \citep{deepmindlab}.
+In particular, the authors essentially introduce a random convolutional layer to achieve this objective.
+This study is an example of an algorithmic generalization method $\mathcal{G}_\mathbb{A}$ described in Definition \ref{def:algorithmicgeneralization} when the single layer random network is not placed at the first layer of the deep neural network.
+However, when this single layer random network is placed at the first layer of the neural network, this method is essentially just introducing some noise to the state observations of the policy, thus this is an example of state transforming generalization.
+When this single random layer is placed other than first, the method is no longer a state transforming generalization method because the states are not modified before they have been observed by the algorithm, but rather implicitly changed due to a random convolutional layer added in the architecture.
+We will further provide clear instances of the state transformation generalization also in Section \ref{adversarialsurvey} when the worst-case perturbation methods to target generalization in reinforcement learning policies are explained.